-On Sunday cars are used for visits and as leaders you need to know where you are going and who is coming on the trip.
+Cars are used for visits and as leaders you need to know where you are going and who is coming on the trip.
 Most weekends have included farm walks on both days, but go with local circumstances, especially if running a weekend at some distance from your home area.